Why Manchester City never considered a move for Bruno Fernandes | Goal.com

 With Kevin De Bruyne a doubt for the Manchester derby due to a shoulder injury, for once it's a Manchester United playmaker who is in the spotlight as a potential match-winner.

-Since a move from Sporting C.P. that could cost €80 million (£68m/$89m), Bruno Fernandes has made a huge impact at Old Trafford.
+Since a move from Sporting that could cost up to €80 million (£68m/$89m), Bruno Fernandes has made a huge impact at Old Trafford.
 Following his arrival, United haven't lost a game and are currently unbeaten in nine across all competitions, scoring 22 goals and conceding just two.

 If reports from Portugal were to believed, the 25-year-old could have been lining up in the blue of City.
 His advisers went into overdrive last summer to try to find him a Premier League club and there was a belief that his game as a goalscoring, creative midfielder would make him a perfect fit in Pep Guardiola's side.
 The City manager didn't agree.